Element-Research/dpnn/README.md

 ```lua
 module = nn.SpatialRegionDropout(p)
 ```
-Following is an example of `SpatialRegionDropout`'s output on the famous lena image.
+Following is an example of `SpatialRegionDropout` outputs on the famous lena image.

 **Input**